uezekiel-mufin/microverse_portfolio/README.md

 # 📰 My Portfolio

-This is a project aimed at building my professional portfolio as a web developer and also help do the following:
+This is a project aimed at building my professional portfolio and also showcase my works and skills as a web developer.

-- Understand how to parse a Figma design to create a UI.
-- Flexbox to place elements in the page.
-- Build a personal portfolio site.
-- Use images and backgrounds to enhance the look of the website.

 # 🛠 Built With